davidosomething/dotfiles/README.md

     - See [grawity's notes] and [environ notes]
 - ZSH (preferred) and BASH configs
 - Neovim (preferred) and VIM configs
-- RC files for Lua, markdownlint, node, PHP, python, R, ruby, and others
+- RC files for Lua, markdownlint, node, PHP, python, R, and others

 ![terminal screenshot][screenshot]
 > Screenshot of my ZSH prompt